 Also, court deadlines are important: missing a deadline can lead to default judgments.

-What to Do If You Are Affected by Strike 3 Holdings
+What to Do If You Strike 3 Holdings Targets You

 If you are in Ohio or Illinois (or anywhere in the United States) and believe you may be a target of one of these cases or have received a notice, here are steps you should consider:

-Read all documents carefully — notice, works list, subpoena from ISP, and any summons.
-Understand what exactly is being alleged.
+• Read all documents carefully — notice, works list, subpoena from ISP, and any summons.
+Understand what exactly the allegations say.

-Do not ignore deadlines — at some point, you may be required to respond, move to quash, or appear.
+• Do not ignore deadlines — at some point, you may have to respond, move to quash, or appear.
 Default judgments can have serious consequences.

 Key Takeaways